Visual Art in Utah

 The Statewide Annual Competition and Exhibition provides exposure to both new and established Utah artists through public display, publicity, awards and publication of catalogues.
 The competition focuses on different disciplines, rotating categories in a three year cycle that includes: painting and sculpture; fine crafts and photography; and mixed media and works on paper.

 The Visual Arts Fellowship Program awards two $10,000 fellowships annually to outstanding professional artists to acknowledge their artistic excellence and encourage their careers.
 Exhibitions featuring invited past fellowship recipients are periodically held.

 Proposals for exhibitions in March – July of 2015 will be accepted beginning July 7, 2014 and are due September 1, 2014.
-Be sure to download the guidelines and eligibility requirements prior to submitting your proposal online.
+Be sure to download the guidelines prior to submitting your proposal online.
 Incomplete entries will not be accepted.